nventive/FlutterApplicationTemplate/doc/Diagnostics.md

 # Diagnostic Tools

 This template comes with multiple built-in diagnostic tools.
+This is not available in the prod environment.

 ## Diagnostics Overlay
 When you start the application, you'll notice a box on the side of the screen.